pganssle-talks/pycon-us-2023-timezones/0000/03/04/weird-zones.md

 You may have a friend — it's OK, I know you are asking for a friend — who thinks that there are only 24 time zones, and that they are all 1-hour increments away from UTC, but if you go to Australia or India, you'll find time zones that are at half-hour offsets, and if you go to Nepal, you'll find they even have one with a 15-minute offset.
 And if you look at historical data, like in Liberia before 1979, there are offsets that aren't even a whole number of *minutes* away from UTC.

-Your friend may also think that the only time that the only time UTC offsets will change is during a daylight saving time change and vice versa — that the offset always changes when DST status changes, but in Portugal in 1992, they decided they didn't want to be on Western European Time anymore, but they wanted to join the UTC+1 time zone, Central European Time, ...
+Your friend may also think that the only time that the only time UTC offsets will change is during a daylight saving time change and vice versa — that the offset always changes when DST status changes, but in Portugal in 1992, they decided they didn't want to be on Western European Time anymore, but they wanted to join the UTC+1 time zone, Central European Time, so they decided they wanted to shift their base offset by 1 hour, and they decided to do this when Daylight Saving Time was schedule to end *anyway*, so that basically DST ended, but the clocks didn't change.
+This is very convenient for humans, but it also breaks anyone whose code relies on Daylight Saving Time transitions always corresponding to a change in offset.

+As an aside, in 1996 they decided that having the sun set after midnight in the summer was not a good idea, so they did the same thing in reverse.

+[2m 15s; T: 4:00]

 --